More confident in the water

 The best childcare for their baby

-We have a new baby being cared for in our infant room.
-The caretakers sought out the guidance of our infant teachers as it had been a while since they cared for a child so young, diligently caring for the baby and wanting to adapt to a consistent schedule.
+A new baby recently joined our infant room.
+The baby’s caretakers sought out the guidance of our infant teachers as it had been a while since they cared for a child so young, diligently caring for the baby and wanting to adapt to a consistent schedule.
 Although social services gave the option of funded home-based childcare services, the caretakers chose to pay privately to the Y because they’re so happy with our teachers.
 And through our financial scholarship program, these caretakers were able to make it possible.

 Encouraging a young girl